arrismo/gm-gm/README.md

 # Pizza Master

-A mobile-friendly  pizza game inspired by "Good Pizza, Great Pizza" but with a Dominican twist, built using Three.js.
+A mobile-friendly  pizza game inspired by "Good Pizza, Great Pizza" but with a Hispanic twist, built using Three.js.